 All high school students in the Shoreline School District are required to complete 40 hours of Community Service to graduate.
 Please review the information below to better understand the Community Service requirement.
 National Honor Society members, please see detailed information near the bottom of the page for the additional NHS service requirements.

 A page from the Community Service Introduction depicting some of the many nonprofit organizations in Shoreline.

-View the Community Service Introduction (pdf) presented to Grade 9 Health Classes in October 2016 and February 2017 for an overview the expectation and the listing and tracking system at Shorewood.
+View the Community Service Introduction 2020-2021 (pdf) for an overview of the listing and tracking system at Shorewood.